rapid7/armor-connectors/README.md

 -ea -XX:+UseG1GC -XX:G1HeapRegionSize=32M -XX:+UseGCOverheadLimit -XX:+ExplicitGCInvokesConcurrent -Xmx16G -Dconfig=etc/config.properties -Dlog.levels-file=etc/log.properties -Djdk.attach.allowAttachSelf=true
 ```

-7. You are all set and ready to go.
+7. You are all set and ready to go, launch it from your IDE.

 Note: If you are testing against a S3 store, then ensure your IDE's session has AWS access to whichever S3 bucket.

+8. To interface with the server, use the CLI.

+a) cd to presto/presto-cli/target
+b) ./presto-cli-$VERSION-SNAPSHOT-executable.jar

+You should see the armor catalog setup.
+Have fun!